William A. Worton: World War II Service

 With the United States entry into World War II, Worton served as commander of the 2nd Battalion, 6th Marines.
 His unit was sent as a part of 1st Provisional Marine Brigade under the command Brigadier General John Marston to Iceland, where Worton served until March 1942.
 He was promoted to rank of colonel on January 1, 1942.
 He subsequently sailed to England and served there as military advisor.

 In September 1943, Worton was transferred to Marine Corps Base Camp Pendleton, California, where 5th Marine Division was activated under the command of Major General Keller E. Rockey.
 He was appointed division's chief of staff.

 During the summer of 1944, Worton was transferred to 3rd Marine Division under the command of Major General Allen H. Turnage.
 He was promoted to the rank of brigadier general in September 1944 and appointed assistant division commander.
 He served with this division during the Battle of Guam and also during the Battle of Iwo Jima.
 For his service with this unit, he was decorated with two Bronze Star Medals.

 As a brigadier general, Worton served with the III Amphibious Corps (IIIAC) during the Battle of Okinawa, being elevated to chief of staff of IIIAC on June 30, 1945.
 IIIAC was tasked with assaulting the Tokyo Plain during Operation Downfall, the planned Invasion of Japan.

 When the war ended after the atomic bombings of Hiroshima and Nagasaki, IIIAC subsequently was tasked as part of the American forces designated to occupy northern China to accept the surrender of the Japanese forces in the region.
 As part of that mission, Worton was with an advance party to Shanghai, China.
 In northern China, IIIAC battled with Chinese puppet troops aligned with Japan (many of whom later switched allegiance to Chiang Kai-shek) and with Communist guerrillas and regulars.
 Worton was later decorated with the Legion of Merit by the Army for his service in North China.

 Los Angeles Police Chief

 Worton was appointed the 42nd chief of the L.A.P.D. on June 30, 1949, by Los Angeles Mayor Fletcher Bowron after the resignation of Chief Clemence B. Horrall in the wake of the Brenda Allen scandal.
 Horrall's assistant chief, Joe Reed, also eventually resigned after Worton took office, as he too was ensnared by the police corruption scandal.

 Worton was tasked by Mayor Bowron with the job of cleaning up the department.
 A little more than a year later, Worton resigned on August 9, 1950, and was replaced by his chief of Internal Affairs, William H. Parker, whom he had groomed for the office.

+Later life

+After his stint with LAPD, Worton lived in Los Angeles, Carlsbad, and La Jolla, California.
+He died at the U.S. Naval Hospital in San Diego and is buried in Arlington National Cemetery.